jerrinss5/mcp-python-weather/README.md

 # Python Simple MCP Tutorial

-This project demonstrates a simple "random weather" server using the `mcp` library.
-It exposes a tool that returns a random weather condition for a given location.
+This project demonstrates a simple weather server using the `mcp` library.
+It exposes a tool that returns real weather data for a given location using the OpenWeatherMap API.

 MCP (Model Context Protocol) is a universal standard that enables AI agents (LLMs) to access data, tools and services.
-In this case, we will build a "server" that generates (random) weather data for an LLM to interact with.
+In this case, we will build a "server" that fetches real weather data for an LLM to interact with.

 ## Setting Up